oar-team/nixos-compose/docs/src/how-to/import-flakes.md

   };
 ```

-Here is how you can add a extra package using an overlay or add a NixOS module using the `extraConfigurations` parameter:
+Here is how you can add an extra package using an overlay or add a NixOS module using the `extraConfigurations` parameter:
 ```nix
   outputs = { self, nixpkgs, nxc, myFlake }:
     let